RakeshPrasad28/auctionCar/readme.md

 middlewares/ - Authentication and error handling middlewares

 tests/ - Unit and integration tests with mocking and validation

+config/ - some additional configurations like connect DataBase and cloudinary setup.

 <!-- Getting Started -->
 Clone the repo